The fractional Helly number for separable convexity spaces: Introduction

-One might be tempted to ask if in a separable convexity space with bounded Radon number and in which the system of hyperplanes has dual VC-dimension $d$, the Helly number of convex sets is at most $d+1$.
-However, this is not true as the set system of convex lattice sets in $\mathbb Z^d$ satisfies the assumptions but has Helly number $2^d$ \cite{JPD}.
+One might ask whether, in a separable convexity space with bounded Radon number in which the system of halfspaces has dual VC-dimension $d$, the \emph{Helly number} is at most $d+1$.
+However, this is not true, as the set system of convex lattice sets in $\mathbb Z^d$ satisfies the assumptions but has Helly number $2^d$ \cite{JPD}.

+\subp{Fractional Helly and Radon numbers} Holmsen and Lee \cite{holmsen-lee} showed that for a general convexity space (not necessarily separable), it is possible to bound the fractional Helly number in terms of its Radon number:

+\begin{theorem*}[Holmsen--Lee] Let $(X, \cal C)$ be a convexity space with Radon number $r\geq 3$.
+Then the fractional Helly number for $\cal C$ is at most $r^{r^{\log r}}$. \end{theorem*}

+As we will demonstrate below, by adding the separability assumption we can use Theorem \ref{main} to reduce the bound on the fractional Helly number to exponential in $r$.

-The complexity of the system of halfspaces of a separable convexity space was previously investigated by Moran and Yehudayoff \cite{moran}, who used the {\em VC-dimension} (primal, not the dual) to establish a weak $\varepsilon$-net theorem.
-Let us recall that (primal) {\em VC-dimension} of a set system $\cal F$ is defined as $\max\{ k : \pi_{\cal F}(k) = 2^k \}$, where $\pi_{\cal F}(m)$ is defined as maximum number of distinct rows in any $m$-column submatrix of the incidence matrix $A$ of $X$ and $\mathcal F$ (recall that rows of $A$ are indexed by members of $\mathcal F$ and columns by elements of $X$)\footnote{Compare with the definition of the dual shatter function}.
-By \cite{assouad} (for proof in English see \cite[Lemma 10.3.4]{mato}),
+The complexity of the system of halfspaces of a separable convexity space was previously investigated by Moran and Yehudayoff \cite{moran}, who used the {\em VC-dimension} (primal, not the dual) to establish a weak $\varepsilon$-net theorem for convex sets in a separable convexity space with bounded Radon number.

+The (primal) {\em VC-dimension} of a set system $\cal F$ is defined as $\max\{ k : \pi_{\cal F}(k) = 2^k \}$, where $\pi_{\cal F}(m)$ is defined as the maximum number of distinct rows in any $m$-column submatrix of the incidence matrix $A$ of $\mathcal{F}$ on $X$.
+(Recall that rows of $A$ are indexed by members of $\mathcal F$ and columns by elements of $X$, and compare with the definition of the dual shatter function.)

+There is a simple relation between the primal and dual VC-dimensions, first noted by Assouad \cite{assouad}.
+(For a proof in English, see \cite[Lemma 10.3.4]{mato}).